 THE STORY BEHIND THE WAVE

-My place in the world and the responsibility I have to future generations ( not least my 4 children) is hugely important to me, so the complete piece will be recycled, all of the thousands of stainless steel fish can be purchased on this website thus a unique opportunity to own a piece of the sculpture with a proportion of the proceeds donated to Norwich Cathedral's charities.
+All of the thousands of stainless steel fish can be purchased on this website, thus a unique opportunity to own a piece of the sculpture with a proportion of the proceeds donated to Norwich Cathedral's charities.

-To see more of my complete portfolio please see my website or click on my signature at the top of the page.
+To see more of Mark's complete portfolio please see my website www.markreedsculpture.com or click on the Mark Reed signature at the top of the page.